|Last Quarterly Update:||9/5/2016|

 Companies in this industry display and sell original and limited-edition works of art.
 Two of the world's leading auction houses that handle art are Christie's (based in the UK) and Sotheby's (US).
 Other major establishments include Galerie Thaddaeus Ropac (Austria), Gerald Peters Gallery (US), Poly International (China), and the Saatchi Gallery (the UK).

 Consumer spending, interest in alternative financial investments, and home decorating trends drive demand.
 The profitability of individual companies depends on effective merchandising and marketing.
-Large companies have advantages in buying, financing, and marketing.
-Small companies can compete effectively by offering unique products, providing superior customer service, or serving a local market.
-The industry is fragmented: the top 50 US companies generate about 40 percent of revenue.
+Large companies enjoy economies of scale in purchasing and marketing.
+Small companies can compete effectively by offering unique products, providing superior customer ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options